Family with active trachoma sitting for photo

 An Orbis-trained eye care worker performing trichiasis surgery

-How Is Orbis Tackling Trachoma?
+How Is Orbis Tackling Trachoma and Trichiasis?

 All of our trachoma elimination work uses the SAFE strategy.